 Important note: This recipe has been updated to the original version as of October 2018.
 For the updated photos, I made the recipe from scratch, using my easy no-knead bread recipe.
 It is such a feeling to enjoy these tartines on your very own bread!

 Today is the 7th session of the French Battle Food, hosted by the blogger Miam Addict.
-Each month, the bloggers and everyone with a huge passion for cooking within the French community gather around a new culinary challenge.
-And this time, the culinary challenge was a slice of bread garnished with some yummy and unexpected ingredients.
-Exciting!!
+Each month, the bloggers and everyone sharing the same passion for cooking within the French community gather around a new culinary challenge.

 I hope that all the Battle Food participants will enjoy my recipe and I’m looking forward to seeing their contributions as well.
 Because this challenge wouldn’t have existed without Jenna from the blog Bistro de Jenna, I invite all of you who can read French to visit her blog.
 It is really worth it!
 Then, I also invite you to visit Pourquoi je grossis, the blog who hosted the previous Battle Food challenge.

 Tartines are quick, easy to put together, and make the perfect meal for lazy days.
 I also like that you can make it seasonal, using ingredients you have at hand, leftovers, or other ingredients you simply feel like eating at the moment.

 For these vegetarian tartines, we have natural, wholesome ingredients:

 And a few herbs, freshly ground pepper and sea salt for seasoning.
 I guarantee you will ask for some more.
 As for now, I leave you with the recipe.
 I hope you enjoy!

 - 2 Tablespoons unsalted butter, divided